 Dr. Wei Chen is the Wilson-Cook Chair Professor in Engineering Design at Northwestern University and a faculty in Department of Mechanical Engineering.
 As the Director of the Integrated DEsign Automation Laboratory (IDEAL), her current research involves issues such as simulation-based design under uncertainty; model validation and uncertainty quantification; data science in design and advanced manufacturing; stochastic multiscale analysis and materials design; design of metamaterials; multidisciplinary design optimization; consumer choice modeling and decision-based design.
 She is the co-founder and director of the interdisciplinary doctoral cluster in Predictive Science and Engineering Design (PS&ED), and serves as the co-director for the Design Cluster affiliated with the Segal Design Institute at Northwestern.
 Dr. Chen received her Ph.D. in mechanical engineering from the Georgia Institute of Technology in 1995 and her BS from Shanghai Jiao Tong University (China) in 1988.
-She became a Fellow of American Society of Mechanical Engineers (ASME) in 2009 and an Associate Fellow of American Institute of Aeronautics and Astronautics (AIAA) in 2003.
+She was an elected member of National Academy of Engineering (2019), a Fellow of American Society of Mechanical Engineers (ASME) (2009) and an Associate Fellow of American Institute of Aeronautics and Astronautics (AIAA) (2003).

 Dr. Chen has published over 280 refereed publications, including four (4) books, eight (9) book chapters, 170 journal papers, 100 refereed conference proceedings, and two (2) patents.
 Her seminal contributions to the field of engineering design have advanced both theoretical development and practical applications of simulation-based design under uncertainty, promoting the rigorous use of statistical analysis (data science) and probabilistic theory in engineering design.
 She has made extensive contributions furthering the scholarship and use of robust design methods in engineering practice to improve product quality and robustness of engineering decisions.
 Her research team has developed new algorithmic approaches that significantly reduce the computational complexity of simulation-based design in practical problems that are characterized by expensive physics-based simulations, high dimensionality, and various sources of uncertainty.
 In recent years, she has established close collaborations with scholars from a number of disciplines, such as mechanics, materials, manufacturing, statistics, marketing research, social science, decision analysis, and transportation engineering to address the challenging interdisciplinary topics in engineering design.